Trump’s longtime accountant says his financial statements cannot be relied upon

 Calamari Jr. was called to testify last year in a separate criminal case being brought by the Manhattan District Attorney’s Office and James regarding an alleged tax fraud scheme in which employees allegedly received untaxed payments, cars and apartments.

-In the letter, Mazars said the Trump Organization did not after repeated requests provide information regarding Calamari’s apartment (and misspelled Calamari’s last name).
+In the letter, Mazars said the Trump Organization did not, after repeated requests, provide information regarding Calamari’s apartment (and misspelled Calamari’s last name).

 “We believe the only information left to complete those returns is the information regarding the Matt Calimari Jr. [sic] apartment,” Kelly wrote.
 “As you know, Donald Bender has been asking for this information for several months but has not received it.”